Module: Sashite::Qpi

 Overview

-QPI (Qualified Piece Identifier) implementation for Ruby
+QPI (Qualified Piece Identifier) implementation for Ruby.

-Provides complete piece identification by combining two primitive notations:
+QPI provides complete piece identification by combining two primitive notations:

 -

-SIN (Style Identifier Notation) — identifies the piece style
+SIN (Style Identifier Notation) for Piece Style

 -